oguzhan-prplbx/xkcdApp/README.md

 Now you can go to your Elastic Load Balancer's DNS name which is something like this: http://xkcdappelb-12346578.eu-west-2.elb.amazonaws.com:8000/

-Remember to append the port `:8000`
+If you haven't done the ELB port forwarding remember to append the port `:8000` to DNS name.

 #### Load Testing our App with Hey

-[Hey](https://github.com/rakyll/hey) is an open-source load testing tool.
+[Hey](https://github.com/rakyll/hey) is an open-sourced load testing tool.
 We will be using it to test how well a single container of XKCD App does under load.
 And with the information we get out of load-testing, we can decide on a good Auto Scaling Policy.

 Let's run hey with 100 requests, 1 concurrent request at a time.